Bank Julius Baer v. WikiLeaks

 Bank Julius Baer & Co. v.
 WikiLeaks, 535 F. Supp.
 2d 980 (N.D.
 Cal.
 2008), was a lawsuit filed by Bank Julius Baer against the website WikiLeaks.

 In early February 2008, Judge Jeffrey White of the U.S. District Court for the Northern District of California forced Dynadot, the domain registrar of wikileaks.org, to disassociate the site's domain name records with its servers, preventing use of the domain name to reach the site.
 Initially, the bank only wanted the documents to be removed (WikiLeaks had failed to name a contact person).

 The judge's actions roused media and cyber-liberties groups to defend WikiLeaks' rights under the First Amendment and brought renewed scrutiny to the documents the bank hoped to shield.

 The judge lifted the injunction and the bank dropped the case on 5 March 2008.

 Background

 In 2002, the bank learned that records pertaining to the arrangement of anonymizing trusts in the Cayman Islands for clients from 1997 to 2002 had been leaked.
 They interviewed the local employees with a polygraph as per company policy.
 The bank was unsatisfied with the answers of Cayman unit COO Rudolf Elmer, and terminated his employment.
 In June 2005, the leak was reported by the Swiss financial weekly Cash and The Wall Street Journal, though details of individual accounts were not reported on.
-In December 2007, Elmer released documents to WikiLeaks regarding surveillance of him and his family.
-The next month, some of the leaked account data began appearing on WikiLeaks.
-Contributors to WikiLeaks allege that these provide evidence of asset hiding, money laundering and tax evasion.
-Ten account holders in the United States, Spain, Peru, Germany, Greece, Hong Kong, and Switzerland have been identified so far on WikiLeaks.

 According to Daniel Schmitt's analysis for WikiLeaks, leaked account data exists from after the date that Elmer left the Caymans.

 On 16 January 2011, Elmer announced he would hand over offshore account details of 2,000 "high-net-worth individuals" to WikiLeaks.
 Then he would return to Switzerland from exile to face trial.
 Julius Baer says Elmer falsified the documents.

-The law firm representing Baer was Lavely and Singer.
-The law firm representing Baer works primarily in the entertainment industry in Los Angeles.
-They applied for and got the injunction at a court in San Francisco - 450 miles (700 km) from Los Angeles.
-They claimed to be acting, in part, to protect Baer's customers from having information about the customers become public.
-But one of the documents filed in court by Lavely and Singer identified one of the customers of interest by name as well as giving his street address.